Defects and Inconsistencies in Solar Flare Data Sources: Implications for Machine Learning Forecasting: Introduction

-Many works use image predictors to predict binary flare strength or flare classes.
+Multi-channel images of active regions are commonly adopted in flare prediction.
+Typically, machine learning models are trained to forecast whether a flare will be ``strong'' within a set time period: a binary prediction with response being $\geq \text{M}$ (or $\geq \text{C}$) flares.
+Despite its simplicity, binary classification still presents challenges such as class imbalance and ill-defined boundaries between flare categories, particularly near the chosen threshold (e.g., just below or above the M-class).
+Alternatively, models can try to predict the exact flare class, but this introduces similar boundary problems across multiple class thresholds.
+Many studies use image predictors to predict binary flare classes.
 We briefly review a subset of these.
-Focusing on works that use only 2D magnetogram imaging data, \cite{Park2018} trains a deep Convolutional Neural Network (CNN) on full-disk SDO/HMI magnetograms for binary predictions of C+ flares.
-Meanwhile, \cite{huang2018deep} and \cite{zheng2019solar} train CNNs to do multi-class prediction of C-, M-, and X-class flares using full-disk magnetograms.
-On the other hand, \cite{li2022knowledge} and \cite{sun2022predicting} train CNNs on resized HMI magnetograms focused on active regions.
-Beyond using only 2D magnetogram data, \cite{jonas2018flare} uses Gabor filters and other techniques on a subset of the AIA imaging channels to train a linear model to predict M+ binary flare outcomes.
-Additionally, \cite{nishizuka2018deep} trains a deep neural network on AIA imaging channels to predict the binary responses for both C+ and M+ flares.
-For works combining both AIA and HMI images, \cite{nishizuka2021operational} trains a CNN for binary predictions using both C+ and M+ decision rules on full-disk HMI and AIA images, and \citet{sun2023tensor} proposes a tensor Gaussian process with contraction to combine AIA and HMI images to predict strong flares (M-class) versus weak flares (B-class).
+Focusing on works that use only 2D magnetogram imaging data, \citet{Park2018} trains a deep Convolutional Neural Network (CNN) on full-disk SDO/HMI magnetograms for binary predictions of C+ flares.
+Meanwhile, \citet{huang2018deep} and \citet{zheng2019solar} train CNNs to perform multi-class predictions of C-, M-, and X-class flares using {active region specific and} full-disk magnetograms {respectively}.
+On the other hand, \citet{li2022knowledge} and \citet{sun2022predicting} train CNNs on resized HMI magnetograms focused on active regions.
+Beyond using only 2D magnetogram data, \citet{jonas2018flare} applies Gabor filters and other techniques to a subset of AIA imaging channels to train a linear model to predict $\geq \text{M}$ binary flare outcomes.
+Furthermore, \citet{nishizuka2018deep} trains a {deep neural network (a MLP with skip connections called DeFN) on HMI and AIA imaging channels} to predict the binary responses for both $\geq \text{C}$ and $\geq \text{M}$ class flares. {Additionally \citet{nishizuka2021operational} later extends DeFN to also be trained with full-disk AIA images for binary predictions using both $\geq \text{C}$ and $\geq \text{M}$ decision rules.
+Another work that combines both the AIA and HMI images as predictors is \citet{sun2023tensor}, which proposes a tensor Gaussian process regression with contraction operators to combine AIA and HMI images to predict strong flares ($\geq$ M-class) versus weak flares ($\leq$ B-class).}